 Anything cordless is not going to operate the same as a corded appliance because it must rely on batteries, which will fail over time.

 But here’s the good news!
-Batteries have improved greatly, which means they last many more years than they used to, hold a charge stronger and longer than ever before.
+Batteries have improved greatly, which means they last many more years than they used to, hold a charge stronger and longer than ever before and a really good

 Black and Decker’s latest and best version of its Dustbuster—BLACK + DECKER CHV1410L 16V Cordless Lithium Hand Vac—while not perfect, comes pretty darned close!

-Powered by a high-efficiency 16-volt lithium battery, this hand vac has a stated run time of 10 minutes, although I’ve had it operate continuously for up to 15 minutes.
+Powered by a high-efficiency 16-volt lithium battery, this hand vac has a stated run time of 10 minutes, although I’ve had it operate continuously for more than 15 minutes.
 And it has excellent suction!
 I don’t have pets, but others who do report that it picks up loose hair on hard surfaces very well.

 This hand vac has a beautiful design, works like a champ and it’s easy to hold and operate.
 It just plain works.
 I have never had a hand vac as reliable and easy to use—not even that pricey Dyson.

 It has a large bagless dirt bowl that is easy to remove and empty.
 And it (along with the filter), is completely washable.
 The powerful battery holds a charge for up to 18 months when off the charger and does not have a memory effect.
 That means I can either keep it fully charged at all times, or take it with me in the car or even leave in another part of the house and it will not lose its charge.